zhuoyu-998/Chenyu-Lin.github.io/_pages/cv.md

 ======
 * C/C++ and Python programming
   *Object detection via Pytorch and YOLOv5.
-  *
+  *Image super-resolution reconstruction via Pytorch.
 * Mechanical engineering skills
   * Mechanical drawing using AutoCAD; 3D modelling using Creo.
-  * CFD using COMSOL
+  * CFD using COMSOL.
 * Other skills
-  * Video editing using Adobe Premiere
+  * Video editing using Adobe Premiere.
-  * Picture processing using Adobe Lightroom and Photoshop Publications
+  * Picture processing using Adobe Lightroom and Photoshop.
+Publications
 ======
   <ul>{% for post in site.publications %}